sans11-kumar/SummarizeMe/README.md

 1. **Icons are missing**: Make sure you've created the icon files in the `icons` directory
 2. **Local LLM not working**: Ensure LM Studio is running with the local server enabled
 3. **API keys invalid**: Check that your API keys are correct and have the necessary permissions
+4. **Model names incorrect**: Verify that model names match exactly what the provider expects
-4. **Content scraping issues**: Some websites may have complex layouts that are difficult to scrape
+5. **Content scraping issues**: Some websites may have complex layouts that are difficult to scrape
-5. **Token limits**: Very long pages will be automatically truncated
+6. **Token limits**: Very long pages will be automatically truncated
-6. **Chrome Developer console**: Check for any errors in the console by right-clicking the extension popup and selecting "Inspect"
+7. **Chrome Developer console**: Check for any errors in the console by right-clicking the extension popup and selecting "Inspect"

 ## Project Structure